leahkemp/pipeface/docs/setup.md

 ### Somalier sites file (if running relatedness check)

 > [!NOTE]
-> checking relatedness is only available for duo/trio mode
+> Checking relatedness is only available for duo/trio mode

 #### hg38